 Treatment has two parts.
 The first goal is to make sure the child is in a safe environment where emotional and physical needs are met.

-The caregiver should also have counseling to work on any current problems, such as drug abuse or family violence.
+Counseling may help the caregiver work on problems, such as drug abuse or family violence.
 Social Services should follow the family to make sure the child remains in a safe, stable environment.

 The right intervention can improve the outcome.

-If not treated, this condition can permanently affect the child's social interactions.
+If not treated, this condition can permanently affect the child's ability to interact with others.
 It can be connected with:

 - Other psychological problems